Franco-Flemish War: First phase of the war

-In January 1297 Count Guy formally broke his allegiance to King Philip IV and allied himself with King Edward I of England, Count John of Holland, Count Henry III of Bar and the King of the Germans Adolf of Nassau.
-The Count of Flanders however would receive little support from his allies: an invasion of Champagne by the Count of Bar (June 1297) was easily beaten back, the German King encountered opposition from a French backed rival Albert I of Habsburg and fell in battle in 1298, and King Edward encountered opposition by the English nobility against a Flemish enterprise and was faced with the First War of Scottish Independence.
+In January 1297, Count Guy formally renounced his vassalage to King Philip IV and allied himself with Edward I, king of England; John I, count of Holland; Henry III, count of Bar; and Adolf of Nassau, king of the Germans.
+Philip responded by declaring Guy's titles forfeit, annexing Flanders to the royal domain, and sending a French army under Robert II of Artois to conquer it.
+The count of Flanders received little support from his allies: an invasion of Champagne by Count Henry III of Bar (June 1297) was easily beaten back by King Philip's wife, Queen Joan I of Navarre, the German king encountered opposition from a French backed rival Albert I of Habsburg and fell in battle in 1298, and King Edward encountered opposition by the English nobility against a Flemish enterprise and was faced with the First War of Scottish Independence.
 This meant that Count Guy effectively faced the French alone.

-The count’s eldest son Robert of Bethune speedily occupied Mortagne, at the confluence of the Scheldt and the Scarpe, and the castle of Helkijn.
+The count's eldest son Robert of Bethune speedily occupied Mortagne, at the confluence of the Scheldt and the Scarpe, and the castle of Helkijn.
 In March 1297 King Phillip IV arrested all partisans of Count Guy and seized all their property.
 Philip IV then occupied the castle of l’Ecluse near Douai.
-In June 1297 Philip IV gathered an army of about 3,000 knights at Compiegne.
+In June 1297, Philip IV gathered an army of about 3,000 knights at Compiegne.
 The French Army marched on Arras (6 June), Lens (12 June) and reached the Franco-Flemish border near Douai on 14 June 1297.
 The next day part of the French cavalry, led by the king's brother Charles of Valois and by Raoul de Nesle crossed the border near Râches and encountered part of the Flemish Army, consisting of German hired troops, which was beaten back.
-After this setback Orchies surrendered to France.
+After the setback, Orchies surrendered to France.
 Valois' troops raided and burned the countryside up to Lille, but then returned to the French main army.